 Getting your submission approved is a huge milestone, but the work doesn’t stop there.
 Maintaining compliance is an ongoing commitment.
 Once your product is on the market, you must continue monitoring its performance, adhering to your procedures, and staying on top of regulatory changes to protect your business and customers.

-Monitor Your Product Post-Submission
+How to Monitor Your Product Post-Submission

 After approval, you need to watch your product’s performance.
 This involves collecting data, tracking feedback, and reporting adverse events.
 Agencies have specific post-approval follow-up requirements and expect quick responses to inquiries.
 A dedicated process for post-market surveillance is essential.
 It helps you identify potential issues early and shows your commitment to safety, so be sure to allocate the necessary resources to manage these ongoing tasks.